Insurance risk surveyors determine the possible financial risk posed by offering insurance cover for properties or sites

 You may choose to specialise in an operational or technical field and deal with larger and more complex cases, while still retaining your competence in all general areas.
 Alternatively, you may move from more 'straightforward' industries, such as retail, into more hazardous and complex areas, such as steel works, chemical manufacturers, electronics manufacturing and the automotive industries.
 It may be possible to move out of the insurance sector into areas such as engineering, construction and the public sector.

-With experience, it may be possible to set up your own consultancy or become a partner within a specialist firm of independent surveyors.
+With experience, you might set up your own consultancy or become a partner within a specialist firm of independent surveyors.
 Engineering consultancies often employ in-house risk surveyors.
 You could also move into insurance loss adjusting.